myPlutoZone/com.plutozone.knowledge/com/plutozone/knowledge/management/term.md

 ## 1. Business
-- Full Name = Package or Class or Varialbe at Java
+- Full Name = Package or Class or Variable at Java
 - Short Name = Table or Attribute at Database

 ### 1-1. 상태(Status)